YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For hair transplant grafts are secure, day 10 is a useful practical milestone in uncomplicated healing.
 But secure does not mean ready for rubbing.
 It means the grafts are harder to dislodge with light ordinary contact.

-A neck pillow helps most when it keeps the recipient area away from the main pillow and stops the patient from rolling into pressure.
-It helps least when it digs into the donor area, pushes the head forward, or makes the neck tense enough that the patient keeps adjusting it.
+A neck pillow helps most when it keeps the recipient area away from the main pillow and stops you from rolling into pressure.
+It helps least when it digs into the donor area, pushes the head forward, or makes the neck tense enough that you keep adjusting it.

 I judge pillow use by contact.
 If the grafted area is untouched and the donor area is comfortable, the pillow is useful.
 If the pillow creates a new pressure point, the setup needs to change.